In this blog, two student ambassadors, Mackyla and Ciara, share their personal experiences of writing tutorials.

 In my second year, I haven’t used any writing tutorials, as I felt I’d learned quite a bit from my previous session.
 It wasn’t until this year that I realised I’m dyslexic and now, looking back, I realise that a lot of the challenges I faced in writing were due to dyslexia.

-In addition to what I got from the Skills Centre, I now have additional study skills support for my studies through the Disability Service in Student Services.
+In addition to what I got from the Skills Centre, I now have additional study skills support for my studies through the Disability Service in Student Support.

 Read more on the common myths about writing tutorials in this blog.